 There are a variety of grants available to community sport and recreation clubs.
 Your local government and/or Healthway may have grant schemes that you can access.

-- Your local government is possibly the clubs most important partner
+- the local government is possibly the club's most important partner

-- Establish a communication link and develop a relationship
+- it establishes communication and develops a relationship

-- Many local governments may be able to help you with information and resources
+- your local government may be able to help you with information and resources

-Sport and Recreation (WA) has regional officers with expertise in the delivery of sport and recreation including various aspects of running clubs/groups, junior sport, seniors, Aboriginal sport, coaching, officiating and volunteers that can help.
-Do not hesitate in contacting your local Sport and Recreation (WA) office.
+The department has regional officers with expertise in the delivery of sport and recreation including various aspects of running clubs/groups, junior sport, seniors, Aboriginal sport, coaching, officiating and volunteers that can help.
+Do not hesitate contacting your local department office.

-- Affiliation with your State Sports Association is highly recommended.
-They provide essential guidance on and for a range of critical issues
+- Affiliation with your State Sporting Association is highly recommended as they provide essential guidance on and for a range of critical issues

 - Along with local government your State Sports Association is an essential partner for the club